LeeHowes/CPP/paper_framework_sources/p2203_bulk_schedule.md

   return alg_stage_2(s1, par_executor)
 }
 ```
-it is syntactically worse because the executor has been transformed and stored - it may drift far from the point of use, and thus create a risk of UB introduced during maintenance.
+it is harder to read because the executor has been transformed and stored - it may drift far from the point of use, and thus create a risk of UB introduced during maintenance.

 The alternative would appear structurally similar, but note that if we have attached a policy to the algorithm *if the executor is incapable of executing that way it can report the error*.
 Whichever way we do this we have to decide what an executor is allowed to reject in terms of itself being associated with a policy, and the work being associated with a policy.